-The Environmental Protection team at West Lindsey District Council is responsible for investigating complaints of statutory nuisance under the legislation of The Environmental Protection Act 1990.
+The Environmental Protection team at West Lindsey District Council is responsible for investigating all complaints of statutory nuisance under the legislation of The Environmental Protection Act 1990.
 The team can recommend and enforce standards, provide advice and guidance on a wide range of statutory nuisance issues within the district.
 Statutory nuisance can be investigated if being caused by a domestic or commercial premises with the following exceptions.

 A statutory nuisance can arise from: